Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 why you need application dependency mapping

 For a long time, IT teams have been looking for ways to gain deeper insight into how their applications work together as a system.
-The reason for this is simple: when one application goes down, it’s not uncommon for other applications that depend on it to fail as well.
+The reason for this is simple.
+When one application goes down, it’s not uncommon for other applications that depend on it to fail as well.

 Find out how service mapping is critical to your change management plan